thoughtbot/shoulda-matchers/README.md

 framework.
 It will mix in the appropriate matchers for ActiveRecord, ActiveModel, and ActionController depending on the modules that are available at runtime.
-For instance, in order to use the ActiveRecord matchers, ActiveRecord must be available beforehand.
+For instance, in order to use the ActiveRecord matchers, ActiveRecord must be present beforehand.

-If your application is on Rails, everything should "just work", as shoulda-matchers will most likely be declared after Rails in your Gemfile.
-If your application is on another framework such as Sinatra or Padrino, you may have a different setup, so you will want to ensure that you are requiring shoulda-matchers after the components of Rails you are using.
+If your application is written against Rails, everything should "just work", as shoulda-matchers will most likely be declared after Rails in your Gemfile.
+If your application is written against another framework such as Sinatra or Padrino, you may have a different setup, so you will want to ensure that you are requiring shoulda-matchers after the components of Rails you are using.
 For instance, if you wanted to use and test against ActiveModel, you'd say:

 ```ruby
 gem 'activemodel'